 To produce top quality packing potatoes the Farm has invested heavily in modern planting, harvesting and grading machinery as well as making use of up to date technology on such things as irrigation monitoring and RTK precision steering on tractors to give more accuracy with applications.
 We also employ an independent potato specialist to supply advice and agronomy.

 Potatoes are all harvested direct into boxes and sent direct to the customer or graded into different size bands, chilled and dispatched next day.

 Varieties include Maris Peer, Annabelle, Gwenne, Iodea and Charlotte which are all grown as salads or scrapers, Marfona which is grown for early bakers and Maris Piper, Lanorma, Harry and King Edwards which are for early pre-packing.
-We also grow specialty varieties such as Laura, Lunarossa and Camel.
+We also grow specialty varieties such as Laura, Empress and Baby Lou.